 Adaptive Linearization of Electronic Devices, (Martin Enqvist): Funded by the Center for Industrial Information Technology (CENIIT) at Linköping University.

-Advanced Optimization Algorithms for MPC, (Johan Löfberg): Funded by the Center for Industrial Information Technology (CENIIT) at Linköping University.
+Applied Research Platform for Sensor Fusion, (Gustaf Hendeby): Funded by the Center for Industrial Information Technology (CENIIT) at Linköping University.

 Previous Research Projects